 Industrial Wireless Thermocouple High Temperature Sensor

 NCD Industrial wireless thermocouple High Temperature sensor is capable of measuring extreme high and low temperatures.
-This Industrial wireless thermocouple temperature sensor includes one XCIB-K K-Type thermocouple probe from Omega.com with a 3feet cable, 20 AWG connection cable, rated for temperature measurement applications up to 1090°C (2000°F) with an accuracy of ±1.1°C. This Industrial wireless thermocouple device comes with K type connector, which can be used to connect higher temperature range thermocouple if needed.
+This Industrial wireless thermocouple temperature sensor includes one XCIB-K K-Type thermocouple probe from Omega.com with a 3feet cable, 20 AWG connection cable, rated for temperature measurement applications up to 1090°C (2000°F) with an accuracy of ±1.1°C. This Industrial wireless thermocouple device comes with K type connector, which can be used to connect a higher temperature range thermocouple if needed.
 This sensor has in built hot and cold junction to provide highly accurate reading.
 This Industrial wireless thermocouple transmitter product is an ideal product for high temperature measurements, industrial boiler temperature measurements, liquid temperature measurement, and temperature monitoring of food storage units.
 This Industrial wireless thermocouple sensor product is designed to consume extremely low power and send data at extremely long distances of up to 2 miles line of light or 28 miles using high gain antennas.

 Probe Specifications —